IsabelGrainger/Simpson_Davies_Barton_U6_methylation/fiona_temp_rnaseq/pipeline/markdown_reports/A5_sequence_logos_ref.py.md

-To investigate the statistically significant FIO1-dependent switches in 5’SS preference further, we interrogated the effect size (absolute ΔPSI).
-The largest effect sizes were associated with A→U+4.
-In contrast, alternative 5’SS pairs where there was an A+4→A shift had smaller effect sizes.
-In addition, we found that fio1-3-sensitive 5’SSs with 5’SS G+5 have larger effect sizes, but that G+5 at the alternative 5’SS has no effect, suggesting that G+5 is only deleterious in *fio1-3* when in combination with A+4.
+Of the 5’SSs with increased usage in *fio1-3*, 42.7% have U+4, which could make a Watson-Crick base pair with the corresponding unmethylated residue of U6 snRNA.
+In total, 52.2% of 5’SS changes in *fio1-3* are associated with a switch from A+4 to B+4 (A→B+4), of which 56.3% were A→U+4.
+In comparison, only 5.1% of alternative 5’SS pairs are reciprocal B→A+4 switches, indicating that this shift is strongly directional.
+A further 8.8% of alternative 5’SS pairs are S→U+4, suggesting that a Watson Crick A-U base-pair is favoured when U6 snRNA is not m6A modified.
+Surprisingly, 28.5% of alternative 5’SS pairs have no difference in base at the +4 position.
+However, of these 5’SS pairs, the majority are associated with a G→H+5 and/or H→G–1 switch that weakens interactions with the U6 snRNA ACAGA box and strengthens U5 snRNA loop 1 interactions.